NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application/README.md

 ![Architecture](readme-images/architecture.png?raw=true "Architecture")

 This document describes the full end to end smart parking application that is available with DeepStream 3.0.
-The below architecture provides a reference to build distributed and scalable DeepStream applications.
+The above architecture provides a reference to build distributed and scalable DeepStream applications.

 ## Introduction